What Happens When You Add An Extra Oxygen Atom To A Water Molecule?

 Now hydrogen peroxide is toxic to our bodies, and that’s why anyone who drinks liquid H2O2 is essentially committing suicide.

-But the problem in the energy generation process is that the electron transfer has to be darned near complete to get oxygen molecules completely reduced to water.
+But the problem in the energy generation process is that the electron transfer has to be complete to get oxygen molecules completely reduced to water.

-An incomplete reduction actually forms superoxide radicals, which can be reduced to the “less reactive” hydrogen peroxide (note, hydrogen peroxide is still on its own highly reactive).
+An incomplete reduction actually forms superoxide radicals (also known as reactive oxygen species, or ROS), which can be reduced to the “less reactive” hydrogen peroxide (note: hydrogen peroxide is still a highly reactive molecule on its own).

 Therein lies the problem.